Paula Ferrada

-Paula Andrea Ferrada Tolra (born April 28, 1977 in Cali, Colombia) is a Colombian-born surgeon and physician.
-Dr. Ferrada is known for her efforts to improve trauma care both nationally and internationally.
-Dr Ferrada currently serves as the Chair of the Department of Surgery at Inova Fairfax Medical Campus, Division and System Chief for Acute Care Surgery and Trauma, and Medical Director of Perioperative Services for the Inova Healthcare System.
-She also serves as an educator with an appointment as a Professor of Medical Education at the University of Virginia.
+Paula Andrea Ferrada Tolra (born April 28, 1977) is a Colombian-born surgeon, trauma surgeon, surgical critical care physician, and medical educator.
+Her work has focused on trauma care, acute care surgery, surgical critical care, point-of-care ultrasound, and surgical education.
+She is Chair of the Department of Surgery at Inova Fairfax Medical Campus, Division and System Chief of Trauma and Acute Care Surgery for the Inova Health System, and Medical Director of Perioperative Services for Inova.
+She is also Professor of Medical Education at the University of Virginia.